Porgy and Bess: Summertime, It Ain’t Necessarily So, and I Loves You Porgy

 Nina Simone – from her album Little Girl Blue,1958

-A striking photo of a stage setting in the original production of Porgy and Bess.
+(above) From a photograph of a stage setting in the original production of Porgy and Bess

 - George and Ira Gershwin feature pages at Songbook